bollu/minitt/README.md

   "projections".
 Thus by "conservation of information".  since they are losing information at the value level, they maybe able to synthesize information at the type level.  `info(large val) = info(small val) + info(small ty)` is the rough heuristic in my mind.
+For example, an identifier `x` can be seen as a projection/elimination of the _environment_, and thus its type must be synthesized.
+Similarly, a function application `(f $ x)` is an elimination of the arrow `→`.
+Its type can be synthesized by synthesizing a type for `f` to find the output type.
 - Introduction forms (constructors) are generally in type checking mode, since one cannot synthesize types "out of nothing" in general.
 For example, if we see `[]`, we can't synthesize a type because we don't know if it's a list of int/float/whatever. if we see `Left 'a'`  we can't synthesize a type because we only know it's `Either Char ?` where the `?` is unknowable.